cocowy1/PPMStereo/README.md

 ## Installation

-Describes installation of DynamicStereo with the latest PyTorch3D, PyTorch 1.12.1 & cuda 11.3
+Describes installation of PPMStereo with the latest PyTorch3D, PyTorch 1.12.1 & cuda 11.3

 ### Setup the root for all source files:
 ```